Hexalith/Hexalith.Streams/src/Hexalith.Streams/README.md

 ## Purpose

-The Hexalith MyNewPackage template simplifies the process of creating new packages by providing:
+The Hexalith Streams template simplifies the process of creating new packages by providing:

 - Standardized project structure
 - Pre-configured build settings